What is UHMWPE rope?

 What is Dyneema rope made of?

-Several commercial Ultra High Molecular Weight Polyethylene fibres are available, which include brands such as Spectra, Dyneema® and Stealth Fibre®.
+Several commercial Ultra High Molecular Weight Polyethylene fibers are available, including brands such as Spectra, Dyneema®, and Stealth Fibre®.

-Rope made from Dyneema fibres is used for a variety of purposes including offshore lifting, rigging and when low weight ropes with exceptional bending capacity are required.
+Rope made from Dyneema fibers serves various purposes, including offshore lifting, rigging, and applications requiring low-weight ropes with exceptional bending capacity.

 What is the difference between UHMW and Uhmwpe?